Electricity billing in the UK: Reactive power

-This also varies with each distribution area, and is charged if the power factor for a supply is deemed too low.
+Reactive power charges are applied to non-domestic electricity connections with half-hourly meters when the power factor falls below 0.95.
+Charges are based on the volume of excess reactive energy (kVArh) consumed below this threshold.

 Fixed charge

 The fixed charge is in units of pence / MPAN / day.

-New DUoS charges will come into effect on 1 April 2018 under a proposal known as DCP228.
-Green and amber rates will rise and red rates will fall.
+New DUoS charges came into effect on 1 April 2018 under a proposal known as DCP228.
+Green and amber rates were raised and red rates fell.
+Further changes came into effect in 2025, with: